Dementia is the term used for a range of symptoms caused by disorders that affect the brain and lead to a decline in mental ability.

 The Memory Support Service can support people with a diagnosis of dementia and their carers who live in Buckinghamshire.

-The Memory Support Service is run by Alzheimer’s Society on behalf of Buckinghamshire County Council and in partnership with NHS Aylesbury Vale and Chiltern Clinical Commissioning Groups [CCG].
+The Memory Support Service is run by Alzheimer’s Society on behalf of Buckinghamshire Council and in partnership with Buckinghamshire Clinical Commissioning Group [CCG].

 Support for carers